juice-shop/pwning-juice-shop/appendix/solutions.md

 _It is worth noting that both alternate solutions would still work even if the CAPTCHA-pinning problem would be fixed in the application!_

-### :warning: Perform an unwanted information disclosure by accessing data cross-domain
+###  Perform an unwanted information disclosure by accessing data cross-domain

 :wrench: **TODO**